 AUB Archaeological Museum: An Academic Treasure Trove

-Often called a “hidden gem,” the Archaeological Museum of the American University of Beirut sits on the university’s beautiful campus.
-As one of the Middle East’s oldest museums, it houses a remarkable collection of artifacts from Lebanon and surrounding regions, spanning from the Paleolithic era to the Islamic period.
+Often called a hidden gem among Beirut attractions, the Archaeological Museum of the American University of Beirut sits on the university’s beautiful campus.
+As one of the Middle East’s oldest museums, it houses a remarkable collection of artifacts from Lebanon and surrounding regions.

+The collection spans from the Paleolithic era to the Islamic period.
 The chronologically arranged displays allow for a clear journey through millennia of human history.
-Highlights include the Cesnola Collection of Cypriot pottery and an extensive collection of Phoenician glass.
 The museum offers exceptional value with free admission and a free audio guide.
-It’s open Monday to Friday from 9:00 AM to 5:00 PM but closed weekends and during university holidays.

 Beirut’s Street Art: The City’s Unfiltered Voice